MicrosoftDocs/customer-insights/topics/developers/tutorials/insights-smooth-data.md

 Exponential rolling average: give more weight to the latest data and react faster to recent changes; this is the preferred smoothing transform

+Some signals are noisy.
+To reduce fluctuations and noise, you can use rolling averages to smooth out variability and outliers.
+It also makes trends much easier to spot.
+Choose automatic time grain to let the system find the optimal window size.

 ## Example

 Step by step instructions